eugenkyky/test_repo/README.md

 ## Usage

-After the whole environment was set (deploying code can be found in ```deploy.sh```) you can connect to the virtual machine and perform tests
+After the whole environment was set (deploying code can be found in ```bootstrap.sh```) you can connect to the virtual machine and perform tests
 ```bash
 $ vagrant ssh
 $ cd test_assignment